Organisational Culture InventoryTM

 - Measuring culture for teaching and research purposes

-Unique characteristics of the Organizational Culture Inventory® (OCI)
+Unique characteristics of the Organisational Culture Inventory™ (OCI)

-- Measures behavioral norms and expectations that have a well-documented impact (positive and negative) on performance
+- Measures behavioural norms and expectations that have a well-documented impact (positive and negative) on performance

-- Provides a reliable, valid, and true measure of culture—clearly distinguishing culture and climate as distinct yet interrelated organizational variables
+- Provides a reliable, valid, and true measure of culture - clearly distinguishing culture and climate as distinct yet interrelated organisational variables

-- Meets rigorous academic and psychometric standards with results reported in numerous journals and the Handbook of Organizational Culture & Climate
+- Meets rigorous academic and psychometric standards with results reported in numerous journals and the Handbook of Organisational Culture & Climate

-- Is part of the Integrated Diagnostic System, which visually links individual, manager, leader, team, and organization behaviors with the Human Synergistics International Circumplex
+- Is part of the Integrated Diagnostic System, which visually links individual, manager, leader, team, and organisation behaviours with the Human Synergistics International Circumplex

 Interested In Using The OCI?

 Contact us for information on product pricing and/or consulting and coaching services.
 (Online ordering is not available.)